Hybrid Events Simplified: A Step-by-Step Guide

 Use The Best Fundraising Software For Successful Hybrid Fundraising Campaigns

-Before you start planning your hybrid fundraiser, choose the best fundraising software to organize your event.
-DoJiggy is a leading provider of affordable fundraising software and golf tournament software solutions for nonprofits, schools, and community organizations.
+Before planning your hybrid fundraiser, select the best fundraising software to help organize your event.
+DoJiggy is a leading provider of affordable fundraising software solutions for nonprofits, schools, and community organizations.
 DoJiggy is led by a management team with significant experience in online event management, e-commerce, Internet-based business applications, and customer service.
-Our team has developed a suite of unique, web-based event and initiative management applications, allowing our customers to better manage fundraising events and initiatives online – easily and affordably.
+Our team has developed a suite of unique, web-based event and initiative management applications, enabling our customers to manage fundraising events and initiatives more effectively.

 Essential Features of Fundraising Software for Hybrid Events

-• Social Media Integrations – Now more than ever, the success of your fundraising campaign hinges on your organization and supporters’ promotion techniques.
-Easy social media share to Facebook, Twitter, and Instagram on all website pages makes sharing your hybrid fundraising campaign easy for participants and supporters alike.
+- Social Media Integrations – Now more than ever, the success of your fundraising campaign hinges on your organization and supporters’ promotion techniques.
+Easy social media sharing to Facebook, Twitter, and Instagram on all website pages makes sharing your hybrid fundraising campaign easy for both participants and supporters.

-• Text Fundraising – Our virtual and online fundraising platform includes free unlimited Text to Donate messages for all US-based fundraising campaigns.
-Supporters text your organization or fundraising campaign’s keyword to a designated phone number.
-In return, they will receive a link to your website, auction item, or other feature to make a mobile donation.
+- Text Fundraising – Our virtual and online fundraising platform includes free Text to Donate messages for all US-based fundraising campaigns.
+Supporters text your campaign’s keyword to a designated phone number.
+In return, they will receive a link to your website, auction item, or other feature that allows them to make a mobile donation.

 10 Steps To Organising A Successful Hybrid Fundraiser